 This campus consists of two buildings connected by a covered walkway.
-The two buildings – a renovation and new structure – were developed for Achievement Preparatory Academy (APA) – a high performing Ward 8 charter school.
+The two buildings – a renovation and a new structure – were developed for Achievement Preparatory Academy (APA) – a high-performing Ward 8 charter school.
 Since 2008, Achievement Prep Academy has operated a middle school on the site within the unrenovated Draper School Building.
 APA’s elementary and early childhood programs operated in leased buildings in other locations around Ward 8.
-Achievement Preparatory Academy consolidated all of their programs onto a single campus so they can continue to serve the neighborhood surrounding Wahler Place SE.
+Achievement Preparatory Academy consolidated all of its programs onto a single campus so it can continue to serve the neighborhood surrounding Wahler Place SE.

 2018 AIA DC, Award of Excellence

 2017 AIA Virginia, Excellence in Architecture Merit Award

 ~ Create a green court between new and old